Search

 Getty Images

 You turn your horse out in the pasture after days of rain, and he gallops off, kicking up his heels and squealing with joy.
 When you bring him back in that evening, you notice something is missing—a perfectly good horseshoe.
 This is a fairly common predicament for owners of shod horses.
-Here’s what to do if your horse loses a piece of footwear.
+Here’s what to do if your horse lost a shoe.

 The First Steps if Your Horse Lost a Shoe